2023 annual Award of Excellence in Nursing: call for nominations

 About the award

-The award will be presented to 3 exceptional nurses who provide care to First Nations or Inuit clients.
-Nominees will have demonstrated that they are committed to excellence in nursing practice by:
+This award will be presented 3 exceptional nurses who provide care to First Nations and/or Inuit clients.
+Nominees will have demonstrated that they are committed to excellence in professional nursing practices serving First Nations and Inuit communities in Canada by:

-- consistently using sound judgment at all times when delivering nursing services to individuals, organizations and communities;
+- Consistently delivering excellent nursing services to First Nations and Inuit individuals, organisations and communities;

-The Award of Excellence in Nursing will be presented to the 3 recipients during National Nursing Week.
-A virtual Ceremony will be held on Monday, May 10, 2021.
-Each recipient of the award will receive a framed certificate, as well as a gift to commemorate this special occasion.
+The Award of Excellence in Nursing will be presented to 3 recipients during National Nursing Week.
+A Ceremony will be held in Ottawa on Monday, May 8, 2023.
+Travel and accommodation expenses for each of the recipients will be provided by FNIHB to attend the Award Ceremony.
+All travel will be in accordance with the Treasury Board Directive on Travel.

 Who is eligible